sam-xif/corpalizer/README.md

 Read the original proposal [here](https://docs.google.com/document/d/13BBvZktMfOu3Z7d5VEU8aZa-Elv1IkQoPJYXr7gq_l4/edit?usp=sharing), and read the final report [here](https://docs.google.com/document/d/1aQUGsqzdQs1JsQLwHd72P8X1lMnRD-y4onxBiEZpeps/edit?usp=sharing)

 ## 2. How to Run the App
-Clone this repository or unpack the zip archive from the `final-submission` tag, and then run the following commands.
+Clone this repository or unpack the zip archive, and then run the following commands.
-I would recommend running the frontend and backend commands in two separate shells.
+I would highly recommend running the frontend and backend commands in two separate shells.
 This guide assumes that you have a running MySQL instance with an imported schema of the Corpalizer database.
-If you do not have this dump, feel free to contact me at [s.xifaras999@gmail.com](mailto:s.xifaras999@gmail.com).
+If you do not have this schema dump, feel free to contact me at [xifaras.s@northeastern.edu](mailto:xifaras.s@northeastern.edu).
 This guide also assumes you are on a Unix-like system, such as Mac or Linux.

 In case the following steps don't work as expected, here is the setup of my machine: